Note: Rule changes (approved at the 2017 AGM) for the forthcoming season are highlighted in green

 Appearance of Non-Registered Players

 The two rubbers that the offending player took part in are to be awarded to the opposing team with a score of 6-0, 6-0.
 In addition, 1 penalty point is deducted from the team responsible for playing the non-registered player.
+The team will receive a fine of £10.
 The penalties are to be deducted on each occasion that the offence takes place.

 Contravention of Rule 7.5